-USCIB: 13.7/30 · DR. SHINN pointed out that theduplication is simply an editorial error.
+USCIB: 13.7/30 ·

+DR. SHINN pointed out that the duplication is simply an editorial error.
 Dr. Shinn then explained that every system starts out, by necessity, in Category III.
 He pointed out that as soon as a solution is achieved a basis for further determination of proper category begins to be established.
 The state of solution determines how much information can be adduced to justify such a decision.
 In the early stages it might be possible to include a system on the "suitable" list since further consideration is required before it becomes "assigned".
 Meanwhile it is treated as Category III.
 While this process is developing, unknown variations in the basic system may be appearing.
 The variations, because their solution is still unachieved, obviously must start out in Category III moving into Category II "suitable" as more becomes known and, finally, when enough is known a determination can be made as to whether the system can be "assigned" to Category II.
-The whole process, Dr. Shinn explained, is a chain of succession wherein the time element produces lags that give rise to the apparent anomalies noted by the Air Force Member.
+The whole process, Dr. Shinn explained, is a chain of succession wherein the time element produces /lags that give rise to the apparent anomalies noted by the Air Force Member.
 He concluded by saying that this is one of the key factors which requires a special mechanism for proper solution of the categorization problem.

 The CHAIRMAN asked Dr. Shinn if there are any variations now on the proposed "suitable" list that ought to be on the "assigned" list.

 DR. SHINN replied in the negative.
-He added however that the proposed lists are not, in his opinion, in keeping with the times. posed IIBUS are nou, in his opiniton, in keeping with one office.
-The CHAIRMAN asked if Dr. Shinn's explanation answered the question raised by Lt.
-Colonel Harrold regarding the peculiarities of the propose Category II "assigned" and "suitable" lists.
+He added however that the proposed lists are not, in his opinion, in keeping with the times.

+The CHAIRMAN asked if Dr. Shinn's explanation answered the questions raised by Lt.
+Colonel Harrold regarding the peculiarities of the proposed Category II "assigned" and "suitable" lists.

 LT.
 COLONEL HARROLD replied in the affirmative but added that he felt that the listings required further study to be sure that all of the systems that ought to be included are actually included.

 The CHAIRMAN then asked Lt.
-Colonel Harrold what points he wished to raise regarding LT.
+Colonel Harrold what points he wished to raise regarding

+LT.
 COLONEL HARROLD stated that he wondered if should really be in Category I and asked that this point be discussed.

 CAPTAIN AGNEW asked to have Dr. Shinn speak to that point.
-DR. SHINN explained that only identification made by techniques and used in connection with fixes is involved.
-He pointed out that information revealing the source or techniques is not included.